Texas City disaster: Second explosion

-The first explosion had set High Flyer free from its moorings, and it had drifted across the harbor, coming to rest against SS Wilson B. Keene.
-Her crew stayed aboard for an hour before the smoke of the burning oil in the harbor forced them to leave.
-In the afternoon, two men boarded High Flyer searching for injured crewmembers.
+The first explosion had set Highflyer free from its moorings, and it had drifted across the harbor, coming to rest against SS Wilson B. Keene.
+Her crew stayed aboard for an hour before the smoke of the burning oil and sulfur forced them to leave.
+In the afternoon, two men boarded Highflyer searching for injured crewmembers.
 They noted that her cargo was ablaze and reported it to someone on the harborfront.
 This message seems to have gone unheeded for several hours until it was realized that this indicated a serious problem.
-Only around 11 p.m. did tugboats attempt to pull High Flyer away from the docks.
+Only around 11 p.m. did tugboats attempt to pull Highflyer away from the docks.
 Despite having cut her anchor, they were unable to move her.
 They fled the area around 1 a.m. the next day (April 17).

-Twelve hours later, High Flyer exploded, killing two more people.
+Ten minutes later, at 1:10 a.m., Highflyer exploded, killing two more people.
 According to witnesses, the explosion was more powerful than that of Grandcamp.
 Casualties were light since the docks had already been evacuated, but the second explosion exacerbated the damage to nearby ships and buildings.
 The blast destroyed the nearby Wilson B. Keene.
-The steel frame of High Flyer had been heated until glowing, and these chunks rained down upon Texas City setting mass fires.
-One of the propellers were blown off and subsequently found nearly a mile inland.
+The steel frame of Highflyer had been heated until glowing, and these chunks rained down upon Texas City setting mass fires.
+One of the propellers was blown off and subsequently found nearly a mile inland.
 It is now in a memorial park near the anchor of Grandcamp.